dxing97/lazylights/README.md

 ## Acknowledgements
 Homebridge-http config is a slightly tweaked example config provided by homebridge-http

-The arduino code for implementing a basic REST server is a heavily modified version of the code found [https://www.tweaking4all.com/hardware/arduino/arduino-enc28j60-ethernet/](here, under UIPEthernet.)
-Great article, highly recommended read if you want to use a ENC28J60-based ethernet devices.
+The arduino code for implementing a basic REST server is a heavily modified version of the code found [here, under UIPEthernet.](https://www.tweaking4all.com/hardware/arduino/arduino-enc28j60-ethernet/) Great article, highly recommended read if you want to use a ENC28J60-based ethernet devices.